Surfing in South Africa: Best Surf Spots + Places to Stay for Surfers

 As Muizenberg is one of the best places to surf near Cape Town, it can get really busy, particularly on holidays and weekends.

-During the warm, summer months, the waters of Muizenberg are particularly inviting.
-Its steady supply of gentle, easy-rolling swells cater perfectly to both budding surfers and experienced longboarders.
+During the warm summer months, the waters of Muizenberg are particularly inviting.
+Its steady supply of gentle, easy-rolling swells caters perfectly to both budding surfers and experienced longboarders.

 The drop-in angles here are forgiving, making it an ideal training ground for those just starting out.